Muszeb/ENQUIRE/README.md

 - Before running an actual task, take a look at `ENQUIRE_methods_overview.png`: the figure briefly illustrates the main steps of the algorithm.

-- In the next exemplary code snippet, we assumed you cloned this repository and `ENQUIRE` is your current working directory.
+- In the next exemplary code snippet, we assume you have followed the installation steps and are working from inside of the bash terminal in ENQUIRE's Docker container.

 - **IMPORTANT NOTE**: it is highly recommended to get an **NCBI API_KEY** before running ENQUIRE.
 [Getting one is very easy](https://support.nlm.nih.gov/knowledgebase/article/KA-05317/en-us).
 You can then copy the API key and enter it as an environmental variable on the command line, like so:
 ```bash